-Our deployment solutions product and CSRCompiler product arrangements provide customers the right to software licenses, software updates and technical support.
+Our SIA solutions product and CSRCompiler product arrangements provide customers the right to software licenses, software updates and technical support.
 The software licenses are time-based licenses with terms generally ranging from one to three years.
-These arrangements generally have two distinct performance obligations that consist of transferring the licensed software and the support and maintenance service.
+These arrangements generally have two distinct performance obligations that consist of transferring the licensed software and the support and maintenance services.
 Support and maintenance services consist of a stand-ready obligation to provide technical support and software updates over the support term.
-Revenue allocated to the software license is recognized at a point in time upon the later of the delivery date or the beginning of the license period, and revenue allocated to support services is recognized ratably over the support term.

-Cost of revenue: Cost of revenue relates to costs associated with our licensing agreements and support and maintenance, including applicable FAE personnel-related costs including stock-based compensation, travel, and allocated overhead.
+For the majority of these contracts, there are no termination rights and the transaction price is non-refundable.
+Revenue allocated to the software license is generally recognized at a point in time upon the later of the delivery date or the beginning of the license period, and revenue allocated to support services is recognized ratably over the support term.
+Certain SIA solutions contracts include termination rights that allow the customer to cancel and receive a pro-rata refund on support and maintenance services at the end of each month of the contract period, which results in a ratable recognition of the related license revenue over the contract term.
+Cost of revenue: Cost of revenue relates to costs associated with our licensing agreements and support and maintenance, including applicable FAE personnel-related costs such as stock-based compensation, travel, amortization of developed technology acquired intangibles and allocated overhead.
 We expect cost of revenue as a percentage of revenue to modestly decline over time due to productivity improvements of our FAE processes.